 Peggo Card Info

-- The campus is now open and eligible students can purchase their Peggo card online through our website, click ‘Purchase a Post-Secondary Card’ link.
+- The campus is now open and eligible students can purchase their Peggo card in our offices.
+If you choose this route please do not order from here.

 - Peggo cards will be mailed out to you.
 You may also pick one up in the SA Office, Notre Dame Campus-CM20 or Downtown Campus-P110.